keyaedisa/dabs/README.md

 # Features

-- abs is capable of updating your interactively updating your archiso profiles profiledef.sh!
+- abs is capable of updating your archiso profile interactively! updating your archiso profiles profiledef.sh!
 - abs can also update your dev-rel in your airootfs/etc/ directory!